top of page

 1. Artificial Intelligence in Geospatial (GeoAI)

-GeoAI uses machine learning models and spatial data (from GIS, for example) to extract insights such.
+GeoAI uses machine learning models and spatial data (from GIS, for example) to extract insights such as.

 • Optimisation of urban planning